 The University has reciprocity agreements with the states of Wisconsin, North Dakota, South Dakota, and the province of Manitoba, Canada.

-Some exceptions are:
+Some exceptions to reciprocity are:

 - If you are participating in off-campus study or study abroad for an academic year or more, you must re-apply for reciprocity.